neo-project/docs/docs/en-us/reference/scapi/framework/services/Storage/Put.md

 Parameters:

 - context: Storage context as a [StorageContext](../StorageContext.md).
 - key: Key as a byte array or string.
+Max length 64 bytes.
 - value: Value as a byte array, Biginteger, or string.
 - flag: StorageFlags type, representing a variable or constant in storage.